Green vehicle

 Green vehicles can be powered by alternative fuels and advanced vehicle technologies and include hybrid electric vehicles, plug-in hybrid electric vehicles, battery electric vehicles, compressed-air vehicles, hydrogen and fuel-cell vehicles, neat ethanol vehicles, flexible-fuel vehicles, natural gas vehicles, clean diesel vehicles, and some sources also include vehicles using blends of biodiesel and ethanol fuel or gasohol.
 In 2021, with an EPA-rated fuel economy of 142 miles per gallon gasoline equivalent (mpg-e) (142 mpgus), the 2021 Tesla Model 3 Standard Range Plus RWD became the most efficient EPA-certified vehicle considering all fuels and all years, surpassing the 2020 Tesla Model 3 Standard Range Plus and 2019 Hyundai Ioniq Electric.

 Several authors also include conventional motor vehicles with high fuel economy, as they consider that increasing fuel economy is the most cost-effective way to improve energy efficiency and reduce carbon emissions in the transport sector in the short run.
 As part of their contribution to sustainable transport, these vehicles reduce air pollution and greenhouse gas emissions, and contribute to energy independence by reducing oil imports.

 An environmental analysis extends beyond just the operating efficiency and emissions.
 A life-cycle assessment involves production and post-use considerations.
 A cradle-to-cradle design is more important than a focus on a single factor such as energy efficiency.

 Energy efficiency

-Cars with similar production of energy costs can obtain, during the life of the car (operational phase), large reductions in energy costs through several measures:
+Cars with similar production of energy costs can be obtained, during the life of the car (operational phase), large reductions in energy costs through several measures: